 What Is a Last Will and Testament?

-Will-Based Estate Plan
+A Will-Based Estate Plan

-Trust-Based Estate Plan
+A Trust-Based Estate Plan

 What Happens Without a Last Will and Testament?

-The state you live in at the time of your death, as well as any other state where you own real estate at the time of your death, will provide a Last Will and Testament for you under the state's intestacy laws.
-These laws vary widely from state to state and can cause different people to inherit your property if you own real estate in more than one state.
+The state you live in at the time of your death, as well as any other state where you own real estate at the time of your death, will effectively provide a will for you according to the state's intestacy laws if you fail to make a will before you die.